 What is happening?

-Various packages of work are being undertaken from now through to 2018 to reduce the rate of leaks and breaks on 7,800 kilometres of the farmlands water supply network.
+Various stages of work have being undertaken since 2015 through to 2019 onwards to reduce the rate of leaks and breaks on 7,800 kilometres of the farmlands water supply network.

-We encourage all local contractors to continue bidding for the work, as packages will continue to be rolled out over the coming years.
-If you are a local contractor and are not a registered Water Corporation supplier or bidder, you can complete the online registration form available at www.watercorporation.com.au/suppliers.
-For more information please read Farmlands Project Information for Local Contractors.
+We encourage all local contractors to continue bidding for the work, as stages will continue to be rolled out over the coming years.
+If you are a local contractor and are not a registered Water Corporation supplier or bidder, you can complete our online registration form.

 Where are the improvement works?